 Simultaneous with the construction of Geuzenveld, another garden city was built on the other side of the Sloterplas: Slotervaart.
-The district gets its name from the old waterway that once connected the ‘Overtooms Huis’ with the village of Sloten.
+The district owes its name to the former waterway, the Slotervaart (Sloter Canal), that once connected the Overtoomse Sluis (Overtoomse Lock or Sluice) with the village of Sloten.

-The architecture in Slotervaart is a mix between, low-, medium-, and high-rise buildings.
-Of the post-war buildings, the saw tooth houses are perhaps the most well-known.
-Houses with the zig-zag facades received the nickname ‘Bluebanddorp’ (Blueband Village) because of the recognizable blue frame around the roof.
-The large Sloterhof complex built in 1959 has reached ‘Rijksmonument’ (national monument) status.
+The architecture in Slotervaart is a mixture of low-, medium-, and high-rise buildings.
+Of the post-war buildings, the sawtooth houses are perhaps the most well-known.
+Houses with their zig-zag facades received the nickname Bluebanddorp (Blueband Village) after the margarine brand Blue Band, the packaging of which bore a recognizable blue band, because of the recognizable blue frame around the roof.
+The large Sloterhof complex, built in 1959, is now a Rijksmonument (national monument).

 The central axis in the district is the Johan Huizingalaan which, as a ‘dining street’, features many culinary stores and restaurants of various national cuisines.
-It is also home to a number of office complexes, some on the ground floors of apartment buildings, and other more prominent office buildings situated around the A10 and on the Rieker Business Park.
-The IBM factory, which used to produce type-writers, is now host to various start-ups.
+It is also home to a number of office complexes, some on the ground floors of apartment buildings, and other more prominent office buildings situated around the motorway A10 and on the Rieker Business Park.
+The large IBM building and former factory, which used to produce type-writers, is now host to various start-ups.